ckollars/css-notes/README.md

 # css-notes

 calc(100vw - (100vw - 100%))
-> @zachleat ives you the width without the scrollbar.
+> @zachleat gives you the width without the scrollbar.
 Neat.
 [SO](https://stackoverflow.com/questions/33606565/is-it-possible-to-calculate-the-viewport-width-vw-without-scrollbar/34884924#34884924)